 Debt instruments that do not meet the criteria for classification as amortised cost or FVOCI are measured at FVTPL.
-Any gains or losses from changes in fair value and interest are recognised in income statement.
+Any gains or losses from changes in fair value and interest are recognised in statement of profit or loss.

 Equity Instruments